gstalamantes/cip25Miner/README.md

 2. An instance of Kupo, with the index completed.
 The match criteria will dictate which transactions will be included in the matches.

 3. An SQL server configured with the proper schema/table.
-A MySQL file is provided to create the needed table.
+A MySQL model file is provided to create the needed table.
 Character format is vital, as many assets use EMOJIs!  (utf8mb4/utf8mb4_unicode_ci)